tgdwyer/WrappingChart/README.md

     yAxisLeftImageURL: string|null,
     yAxisRightImageURL: string|null)
 ```
+It assumes that axes images are sized correctly for the body image, i.e. that x Axes are the same width as the body, and that y-axes are the same height as the body.

 Note that you can specify ```null``` instead of an image for any of the axes labels and they will simply be omitted from the chart.